By Gustavoblalmiras • Last updated: March 2026

 In cold states, the most dangerous roadside situations are often “quiet emergencies”: your car runs, but you’re stuck; your phone works, but the battery drains; traffic moves, but tow trucks are hours away.
 The kit that matters is the one you can use quickly with cold hands and low light.

-The U.S. National Highway Traffic Safety Administration (NHTSA) recommends winter emergency supplies like a shovel, ice scraper, abrasive material (sand/kitty litter), jumper cables, warning devices, blankets, and basics like water, food, and medicine—because these address the most common winter breakdown problems.
+For a baseline list, NHTSA recommends winter emergency supplies like a shovel, ice scraper, abrasive material (sand/kitty litter), jumper cables, warning devices, blankets, and basics like water, food, and medicine—because these address the most common winter breakdown problems: NHTSA winter driving tips.

 The winter priority order (what reduces risk first)